Anshul-Sonpure/Anshul-Sonpure/README.md

 - Performed Integration testing, System testing, End-to- End, Adhoc and Regression testing

 - Involved in implementation of Test Automation Framework build using Selenium WebDriver, able to handle Web Automation and API testing.
+- Involved in API testing using Postman and strong knowledge of Authentication mechanisms and HTTP Requests and Responses, Headers, Path Params, Query Params, etc.

 - 📫 How to reach me **anshul.sonpure@outlook.com**